-The unit is composed of a metallic cylindrical reaction chamber, with a central titanium electrode.
-Less than 2 amps of electrical current is passed from the central anode to the cylindrical cathode which causes a high pH in the vicinity of the cathode.
+The unit is composed of a Stainless Steel cylindrical reaction chamber, with a central titanium electrode.
+An electrical current is passed from the central anode to the cylindrical cathode so that some of the water molecules will disassociate to OH– and H+.
+The high concentration of OH– on the cathode will cause a high pH in the vicinity of the cathode.

 Cl– + H+ → HCl

 HCl + HCl → Cl2 + H2

 The Cl2 is generated in small amounts and serves to control bio-growth in the ESRTM without added chemicals.